BenjaminShinar/udemy_docker_mastery/Lectures/section-12-13-14-15-16-kubernetes.md

 curl httpenv:8888
 #when we exit the shell, the container will be removed
 ```
-if we are on linux and we are runnig kubernetes locally, we can simply curl it from the shell with the ip address and the port (but not with the service name)
+if we are on linux and we are running kubernetes locally, we can simply curl it from the shell with the ip address and the port (but not with the service name)
 ```sh
 curl ##.###.##.##:8888
 ```

 Creating a node Port and LoadBalancer service:

-contiuing with the same set up.
+continuing with the same set up.
 if we want to expose a node port externally, we need to set the type with the _--type_ flag.
 now we can see the new service, with the internal and external port. it's reversed from the docker syntax, now it's internal on the left and external on the right.
-the services are additive, each level creates the base level, so nodeport creates a clusterIP, and loadbalancer created a nodePort
+the services are additive, each level creates the base level, so nodeport creates a clusterIP, and load balancer created a nodePort
 docker
 ```sh
 kubectl get all